cmusatyalab/OpenWorkflow/docs/tutorial.rst

 **********************

 We will create a wearable cognitive assistant that recognize a person or a chair in this tutorial.
-The complete code is `here
+The `complete code
 <https://github.com/cmusatyalab/OpenWorkflow/blob/master/examples/gabriel_example.py>`_.
-The code contains a few more use cases of gabrieltool package.
+contains a few more use cases of gabrieltool package.
 We will focus on creating a gabriel server in this example.

 To recognize a person or a chair, we will use a SSD MobileNet v2 object detector network from Tensorflow.
 Download and decompress the detector from